-Born on July 14, 1918 in Uppsala in Sweden, Ingmar Bergman was one of the most important directors of the history of cinema.
+Born on July 14, 1918 in Uppsala in Sweden, Ingmar Bergman was one of the most important directors of the history of films.
 His filmography has an extreme coherence in exploring the tensions and anxieties of the human being.
 Among his dramas are some of the most significant cinematographic works of all time.

 Ingmar Bergman is a man who lived more in the dimension of dreams than in reality.
 He explored more the facts that happened in his inner world rather than those of the outside world.
 The exploration of the dream world brought him a lot in common with Federico Fellini, with whom he was a friend and with whom he was confronted with correspondence.